-6.37 At Watton Westfield Infant and Nursery School we also recognise that pupils who attend Alternative Provision will often have complex needs and due to this we are aware of the additional risk of harm these children may be vulnerable to.
+6.37 At Watton Junior School we also recognise that pupils who attend Alternative Provision will often have complex needs and due to this we are aware of the additional risk of harm these children may be vulnerable to.

-Children who are lesbian, gay, bi or trans (LGBT)
+Children who are lesbian, gay, bisexual or questioning their gender

-6.38 The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
-However, in line with 'Keeping Children Safe in Education', we recognise that children who are LGBT or those perceived by other children to be LGBT could potentially be more vulnerable and therefore we work to reduce any additional barriers faced.
-We provide a safe space for these children to speak out or share their concerns with members of staff.
+6.38 The fact that a child or a young person may be lesbian, gay, bisexual or questioning their gender is not in itself an inherent risk factor for harm.
+However, in line with 'Keeping Children Safe in Education', we recognise that these children and in some cases children who are perceived by other children to be lesbian, gay or bisexual can be just as vulnerable as children who are.
+Therefore, we work to reduce any additional barriers faced and provide a safe space for these children to speak out or share their concerns with members of staff.
 Through our curriculum, we counter homophobic, biphobic and transphobic bullying and abuse.